 The Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) is a treaty created to ensure that international trade in wild animals and plants does not threaten their survival.
-It entered into force on 1 July 1975 and is currently one of the largest multilateral environmental agreements in existence, with a membership of 177 countries.
-CITES works through a system of import and export permits, and accords varying degrees of protection to more than 34,000 species.
+It entered into force on 1 July 1975 and is currently one of the largest multilateral environmental agreements in existence, with a membership of 180 countries.
+CITES works through a system of import and export permits, and accords varying degrees of protection to more than 35,000 species.
 Its Secretariat is part of the United Nations Environment Programme.

-CITES Strategic Vision: 2008-2013
+CITES Strategic Vision: 2008-2020

-In 2007, the Conference of the Parties to CITES, its supreme decision-making body, adopted Resolution Conf.
-14.2 on the CITES Strategic Vision: 2008-2013.
+In 2013, the Conference of the Parties to CITES, its supreme decision-making body, adopted Resolution Conf.
+16.3 on the CITES Strategic Vision: 2008-2020.
 This Resolution contains three goals that the Conference has identified as the key components of the Strategic Vision:

-- Goal 1: Ensure compliance with and implementation and enforcement of the Convention. - Goal 2: Secure the necessary financial resources and means for the operation and implementation of the Convention. - Goal 3: Contribute to significantly reducing the rate of biodiversity loss by ensuring that CITES and other multilateral instruments and processes are coherent and mutually supportive.
+- Goal 1: Ensure compliance with and implementation and enforcement of the Convention. - Goal 2: Secure the necessary financial resources and means for the operation and implementation of the Convention. - Goal 3: Contribute to significantly reducing the rate of biodiversity loss and to achieving relevant globallyagreed goals and targets by ensuring that CITES and other multilateral instruments and processes are coherent and mutually supportive.